 Concourse H serves regional and some international flights, with gates from H1 to H17.
 You will find American Eagle regional services and several Caribbean and Latin American airlines here.

 Smoking options: None.
 Concourse H does not have any smoking areas after security.
-The atrium and Concourse D terrace are your closest options, both reachable via the Skytrain without leaving the secure zone.
+The open-air atrium in Concourse D is your closest option, reachable via the Skytrain without leaving the secure zone.

 Concourse J (South Terminal)